baricadr/barique/README.md

 # On first use you'll need to create a config file to connect to the server, just run:

 $ barique init
+Welcome to Barique
+Baricadr server host: localhost
+Baricadr server port: 9100
+Testing connection...
+Ok!
+Everything looks good.
+Ready to go!
+Type `barique` to get a list of commands you can execute.

 ```

 This will create a barique config file in ~/.barique.yml